Drug Interactions between penicillin v potassium and Vicodin

 - Upper Respiratory Tract Infection

-- Vicodin is a member of the drug class narcotic analgesic combinations.
+- Vicodin is in the drug class narcotic analgesic combinations.

 - Vicodin is used to treat the following conditions: